2bllw8/anemo/README.md

         - `size` [`large` | `medium` | `small`] : Change text size
         - `style` [`mono` | `sans` | `serif`] : Change text style
   - Open selected text from other apps as a new text file and save it on the device
-- Lock access to the private storage using a quick tile
-  - Auto lock after 15 minutes
-  - Password for locking access to the files
-- Import from the share Android functionality
-  - Audio
-  - Images
-  - PDF files
-  - Videos

-### Planned features

-- Improvements and more features to the text editor

 ## Download